perchrh/aws-s3-demo/README.md

     brew install python3 pip3
     sudo -H pip3 install awscli
-    aws configure # with Security Credentials (=access keys)

 ### 2 Configure AWS credentials etc ###
-Get the access key and the secret access key.
+Get the access key and the secret access key from the Security Credentials section in AWS.

 Set credentials in the AWS credentials profile file on your local system, located at:
-~/.aws/credentials on Linux, macOS, or Unix C:\Users\USERNAME \.aws\credentials on Windows
+~/.aws/credentials on Linux, macOS, or Unix C:\Users\USERNAME \.aws\credentials on Windows.

+Use the command line tools mentioned in step (1) to write the credentials and configuration:

+    aws configure

-This file should contain lines in the following format:
+The resulting 'credentials' file should contain lines in the following format:

     [default]
     aws_access_key_id = your_access_key_id
     aws_secret_access_key = your_secret_access_key

-Correspondingly, in the same folder, create a file called "config" with the following contents:
+Correspondingly, in the same folder, a 'config' file should be created with content like below:

     [default]
     region = eu-central-1 #frankfurt